-Keeping WA Moving
+Our Strategy: Keeping WA Moving

 Advances in technology and new innovations are without a doubt going to change how we deliver our services and create new and different expectations from our customers.
 However we must continue to strategically maintain our State’s largest asset, its road network, to improve safety and efficiency.
 Our work makes an important contribution to creating new jobs and helping to grow our economy.